getify/You-Dont-Know-JS/scope-closures/ch1.md

 ## Cheating: Run-Time Scope Modifications

 It should be clear by now that scope is determined as the program is compiled, and should not be affected by any run-time conditions.
-However, in non-strict mode, there are technically still two ways to cheat this rule, and modify the scopes during the run-time.
+However, in non-strict-mode, there are technically still two ways to cheat this rule, and modify the scopes during the run-time.

-Neither of these techniques *should* be used -- they're both very bad ideas, and you should be using strict mode anyway -- but it's important to be aware of them in case you run across code that does.
+Neither of these techniques *should* be used -- they're both very bad ideas, and you should be using strict-mode anyway -- but it's important to be aware of them in case you run across code that does.

 The `eval(..)` function receives a string of code to compile and execute on the fly during the program run-time.
 If that string of code has a `var` or `function` declaration in it, those declarations will modify the scope that the `eval(..)` is currently executing in: